juhp/cabal-rpm/README.md

 cabal-rpm assumes you are using ghc-rpm-macros for Haskell RPM packaging.
 It currently needs Cabal 1.10 or later to build (ie ghc7), but it should not be hard to patch it to build at least for ghc-6.12.

+## Installation
+The package is on Hackage.
+If you have cabal-install (part of Haskell Platform) you can install simply with

+    $ cabal install cabal-rpm

 ## Usage
 To create a `.spec` file for a Haskell src package in the current dir: